-For supportive housing units with Housing Support, formerly known as Group Residential Housing (GRH), the gross rents shall be underwritten at the following levels.
+For Supportive Housing units with Housing Support, the gross rents shall be underwritten at the following levels:

-Note that the rate reflected in this document is the current rate effective July 1, 2021; however, Minnesota Housing will utilize the current rate in effect at the time of underwriting and loan sizing, subject to the conditions below.
+Minnesota Housing will utilize the current Housing Support Room and Board rate in effect at the time of underwriting and loan sizing, subject to the conditions below.
+The Room and Board Rate changes annually; refer to the Housing Support Funding Commitment Letter for the current rate.